12 Ways to Reduce Stress with Music

 Fill Your Life with Music that Reduces Daily Stress

-Editor's note: The special guest contributor of this article, Frank Fitzpatrick, Director / Founder of EarthTones, is a multi-Platinum producer, Grammy-nominated songwriter, award-winning filmmaker, and a leading voice in the use of music for personal and social transformation.
+Frank Fitzpatrick, Founder of EarthTones, is a multi-Platinum producer, Grammy-nominated songwriter, award-winning filmmaker, and a leading voice in the use of music for personal and social transformation.

 Whether you are a well-versed musician or just beginning to learn how to play an instrument, spend a few minutes in the morning playing music.
 It can be simple scales or rudimentary exercises, a favorite song, or something improvisational.
 Playing music is like a mega-vitamin, engaging more areas of the human brain than any other activity.
 Music’s ability to help us shift thought patterns and moods, and even improve our physical well-being, is quite remarkable.